humdrum-tools/humdrum-documentation/guide/ch12/index.md

 ```

-The UNIX **lpr** command can be used to print a file or input stream.
+The UNIX <span class="unix">lpr</span> command can be used to print a file or input stream.
 Suppose we want to transpose the piano accompaniment for a song by Hugo
 Wolf up an augmented second, and then print the transposed part: